• Skip to primary navigation

 Ingredients Needed

-Sweet Potatoes: I like to use regular sweet potatoes for this but feel free to use any variety.
+Sweet Potatoes: I like to use regular sweet potatoes for this but feel free to use any variety!
+Sweet potatoes are naturally gluten free, so this recipe is perfect for dietary restrictions.

-Vanilla: I love the flavor that vanilla extract adds to this recipe.
+Vanilla: I love the warm flavor that vanilla extract adds to this recipe.
+If you are eating low histamine, try non-alcoholic vanilla extract.

 Cinnamon: This adds a sweet fall flavor!
 If you have issues with histamine, feel free to use cardamom here instead.